 Researchers used a randomized evaluation to examine the mechanisms through which the AGE program might affect education quality and student learning.From the full list of AGE schools in the states of Chiapas, Guerrero, Puebla, and Yucatn, researchers selected 250 rural primary schools and then randomly divided them in to a treatment and comparison group.
 To estimate the impact of different grant amounts, researchers compared the performance of treatment schools whose parent association received double the normal grant during that time period to comparison schools whose parent association received the normal grant (US$500-700 per year).

 In order to estimate the impact of the training component of AGE, researchers randomly selected an additional 150 schools from the total population of indigenous primary schools in the same four states, and assigned half to receive the training component but no grant, and the other half to the comparison group, which received no training or financial support.

 Gertler, Paul, Harry Anthony Patrinos, and Eduardo Rodriguez-Oreggia.
 "Parental Empowerment in Mexico: Randomized Experiment of the Apoyos a La Gestion Escoar (AGE)' in Rural Primary Schools in Mexico."
-Working Paper, August 2012.
+NBER Working Paper, August 2012.

 Barrera-Osorio, Felipe, Paul Gertler, Nozomi Nakajima, and Harry Patrinos.
 "Promoting Parental Involvement in Schools: Evidence from Two Randomized Experiments in Mexico."
 NBER Working Papers (2020).